Scafooo/ER2025/README.md

 ## Repository Contents

-- `views/`: Example SPARQL view definitions
+- `figures/`: UI screenshots
-- `hierarchies/`: Sample hierarchies used in the S4Y pilot
+- `backend/`: Sample hierarchies used in the S4Y pilot
-- `cubes/`: Definitions of base and derived data cubes
+- `frontend/`: Definitions of base and derived data cubes
-- `screenshots/`: UI screenshots used in the appendix
-- `example.ttl`: Ontology fragment in Turtle format
 - `README.md`: This document

 ## Citation